 The hub of English-language theatre in Canada is Toronto, and although there was a boom in the creation of professional companies in the late 1960s and early 70s (especially Theatre Passe Muraille, Factory Theatre, Toronto Free Theatre and Tarragon Theatre), it is with the formation of Dora Mavor Moore's New Play Society in 1946, and the continuing output of above-the-norm amateur talent of organizations such as the companies which performed at Hart House Theatre that professional theatre truly worthy of note was born.

-Soon after the formation of the New Play Society, professional companies began to crop up all over the province, Canadian Repertory Theatre (1949, Ottawa), Jupiter Theatre (1951, Toronto), and Crest Theatre (1954, Toronto).
-But it was with the formations of the Stratford Festival (1953, Stratford), Shaw Festival (1962, Niagara-on-the-Lake), the building of the O'Keefe Centre (1960, Toronto), National Arts Centre (1969) and renovation of the Royal Alexandra Theatre that professional theatre began an ongoing process of growth and artistic evolution.
+Soon after the formation of the New Play Society, professional companies began to crop up all over the province: Canadian Repertory Theatre (1949, Ottawa), Jupiter Theatre (1951, Toronto), and Crest Theatre (1954, Toronto).
+But it was with the formations of the Stratford Festival (1953, Stratford), Shaw Festival (1962, Niagara-on-the-Lake), the building of the O'Keefe Centre (1960, Toronto), National Arts Centre (1969) and renovation of the Royal Alexandra Theatre that professional theatre began an ongoing process of growth and reaching wider audiences.

 What separates the boom of the late 60s to the early 70s from the rest of the history of theatre in this province, if not in the country, was the exploration of the works of Canadian playwrights.
 Bill Glassco's Tarragon brought David French and David Freeman to national attention.
 Soon the country was also recognizing the works of George F. Walker and then Judith Thompson (both of whom were making Canadian drama a succinct reflection of urban realities).